Konstancja Czartoryska (1700–1759): Life

-Konstancja Czartoryska devoted a lot of her time to politics, mainly to secure the alliance between her and her husband's family as a united political party, and she is depicted in the diary of Stanisław August as always attending the family meetings, where she was a driving force in the party's political policy; often supporting Michał Czartoryski, but rephrasing his emotional outbursts and discussing the issues in a more constructive tone with August Czartoryski.
+Konstancja Czartoryska devoted a lot of her time to politics, mainly to secure the alliance between her and her husband's family as a united political party, and she is depicted in the diary of Stanisław August as always attending the family meetings, in which she was a driving force in the party's political policy; often supporting Michał Czartoryski, but rephrasing his emotional outbursts and discussing the issues in a more constructive tone with August Czartoryski.

-In 1743, she was involved in the scandal when her son was Kazimierz challenged to a duel by Adam Tarła after having danced with Tarla's wife.
+In 1743, she was involved in a scandal when her son Kazimierz was challenged to a duel by Adam Tarła after having danced with Tarla's wife.
 After her son escaped the first duel unharmed, she allegedly told her son that she would rather see him dead than covered in shame.
-This led to the second duel, in which Tarla was killed in the famed Marymont-duel.
+This led to the second duel, in which Tarla was killed in a duel at Marymont.
 In 1745, she resolved the conflict between Jerzy Ignacy Lubomirski and Czerniak Stanisławs and Antoni Lubomirski.

-In 1752, the wife of the French ambassador, countess de Broglie, accused her of being behind the poisoning of L.A Duperron de Castér and described her as a person capable of anything.
+In 1752, the wife of the French ambassador, Countess de Broglie, accused her of being behind the poisoning of L.A Duperron de Castér and described her as a person capable of anything.
 In 1753, she called her son back from France and supported him being sent to Russia in cooperation with Ch.
 H. Williams.

 In 1755, she lost her political influence within the family political party because of her opposition to a Polish participation in the Seven Years' War and discord with her brothers, who no longer respected her opinions.
 The death of her mother caused her to fall in to depression and a greater interest in religion.